dead-letter-office/Cataclysm-Guides/simple_mod_walkthrough.md

 If we can find a flag for chairs, then this looks like it will be exactly what we need.

-Rather than search in the game files, we can check the [Hitchiker's Guide](https://cdda-guide.nornagon.net/furniture/f_chair) entry for chairs, and check if it has any useful flags.
+Rather than search in the game files, we can check the [Hitchhiker's Guide](https://cdda-guide.nornagon.net/furniture/f_chair) entry for chairs, and check if it has any useful flags.

 <kbd><img src="./resources/14.png" height="300" /></kbd>